Snapshot of supports for at risk young people in our region

 One Community.
 Zero Homelessness.

-Imagined Futures and the Western Australian Alliance to End Homelessness (WAAEH) have joined forces for the Fremantle Zero Project, an evidence and place-based approach to ending rough sleeping in the Fremantle local government area by 2028.
+Imagined Futures and the Western Australian Alliance to End Homelessness (WAAEH) have joined forces with the goal of implementing an evidence and place-based approach to ending rough sleeping in the Fremantle local government area by 2028.
+Together, we launched a prospectus to raise the funds to bring this important project to life at the Australian Zero Homelessness Summit.

 By pooling the collective resources and expertise of the organisations already working in our region, IF and WAAEH can drive systems-wide change and ensure that any experience of rough sleeping in our community is rare, brief and one-off.